On the CQC Conjecture: Results

 \section{Results}

 In this section, we present the results related to the CQC and ECQC conjectures.
-First we show that there is a sufficient condition for the validity of CQC conjecture that covers states which are currently not known to hold CQC.
-This new class of states could be of arbitrary dimension $d$, not just the prime dimensions which is considered for the ECQC conjecture.
+First we show that there is a sufficient condition for the validity of the CQC conjecture that covers states that are currently not known to hold CQC.
+This new class of states could be of arbitrary dimension $d$, not just the prime dimensions that are considered for the ECQC conjecture.